A Complete List of the Best Selenium Tutorials to Learn and Master Selenium From Scratch:

-- All these tools fall under the same umbrella of open source category and supports only web based testing.
+- All these tools fall under the same umbrella of an open-source category and support only web-based testing.

-- Selenium suite is comprised of 4 basic components; Selenium IDE, Selenium RC, WebDriver, Selenium Grid.
+- Selenium suite is comprised of 4 basic components; Selenium IDE, Selenium RC, WebDriver, and Selenium Grid.

-- User is expected to choose wisely the right Selenium tool for his/her needs.
+- The user is expected to choose wisely the right Selenium tool for his/her needs.

-- Selenium IDE is distributed as a Firefox plug-in.
-It is easier to install and use.
-User is not required to possess prior programming knowledge.
+- Selenium IDE is distributed as a Firefox plug-in and it is easier to install and use.
+The user is not required to possess prior programming knowledge.
 Selenium IDE is an ideal tool for a naive user.

-- Selenium RC is a server that allows user to create test scripts in a desired programming language.
+- Selenium RC is a server that allows a user to create test scripts in the desired programming language.
 It also allows executing test scripts within the large spectrum of browsers.

 - WebDriver is a different tool altogether that has various advantages over Selenium RC.
 The fusion of Selenium RC and WebDriver is also known as Selenium 2.
 WebDriver directly communicates with the web browser and uses its native compatibility to automate.

 - Selenium 3 is the most anticipated inclusion in the Selenium suite which is yet to be launched in the market.
 Selenium 3 strongly encourages mobile testing.